 Book - electronic or online (14.161-14.163)

 Coates, Ta-Nehisi.
 Between the World and Me.
 New York: Spiegl and Grau, 2015.
-Kindle edition.
+Kindle.

 Electronic and online books follow the same format as print books with some additional information at the very end of the citation.

-If you consulted a book online or through a database (e.g. eBrary, Google Books, Wiley), add the DOI (Digital Object Identifier) if available, at the end using the format: doi:xxxxxxx.
+If you consulted a book online or through a database (e.g. Ebook Central, Google Books, Wiley), add the DOI (Digital Object Identifier) where available at the end using the format: https://doi:xxxxxxx.
 If there is no DOI, include the URL.
 (14.161)

 - If there are no fixed page numbers, include a section title or a chapter or other number in place of page names (eg. chap.
 10).
 (14.160)

-- It is not required to include the date of access, but you may include one if preferred by your discipline.
+- You are not required to include the date of access, but you may include one if preferred by your discipline.
 Include it after the year of publication in the following format: Accessed January 1, 2017.
 (14.12).